-Mr. Sliman, age 60, has served as an independent director of the Company since 2019 and of the Bank since 2018.
-He graduated from Springhill College and earned a Master of Business Administration degree from the Wharton School of Business at the University of Pennsylvania.
+Mr. Sliman, age 61, has served as an independent director of the Company since 2019 and of the Bank since 2018.
+His principal residence is in Ocean Springs, MS. He graduated from Springhill College and earned a Master of Business Administration degree from the Wharton School of Business at the University of Pennsylvania.
 He was employed for several years with an international accounting firm and is a retired Certified Public Accountant.
-Mr. Sliman was named a Director in 2001 and in 2007 added the title of President of SunStates Holdings, Inc., a privately held real estate investment company.
-He currently holds both positions with SunStates.
+Mr. Sliman was named a Director of SunStates Holdings, Inc., a privately held real estate investment company, in 2001, and in 2007 was named President of that company.
+He is also currently a Director, Vice-President and Chief Financial Officer of SunStates Management Corp., an entity that specializes in the leasing, management and development of multi-family properties.
 He is also general partner and managing member of several privately held investment entities.
 He has held numerous leadership positions with community and civic organizations.
 The Company believes that Mr. Sliman's qualifications to serve on the Board include his executive leadership, management and financial experience.